effektif/admin-docs/docs/starting.rst

 Invite other users
 ------------------
-In case this is an integrated installation with the Signavio Process Editor, please jump to section :ref:`signavio-integration` for setting up synchronization of users.
+In case this is an integrated installation with the Signavio Process Manager, please jump to section :ref:`signavio-integration` for setting up synchronization of users.

 To invite other users, go to the organization configuration panel.
 That's located in the dropdown under your name in the top right corner named *Organization settings*\ .